gingerpayments/python-libmt94x/README.rst

     :86:/SUM/6/2/8448,01/1414,00/       # 6 debit, 2 credit, debit amount, credit amount
     -}                                  # message terminator

+Note that the fact that the tag ``86`` appears both in an entry *and* in the summary part of the document is not an error.
+It is actually two different fields with the same tag.

 For a detailed description refer to the specification documents:

 * Mijn ING Zakelijk (dubbed ``ming``): ``docs/spec-mt940-mijn-ing-zakelijk-aug-2014.pdf``